 Neutrality-Provide impartial and transparent interpretation of and access to scientific information, technical assistance, and policy research.

-Stewardship & Local and Traditional Knowledge-Foster stewardship of coastal and ocean resources that acknowledges and honors local cultures, traditions, and knowledge.
+Stewardship-Foster stewardship of coastal and ocean resources that acknowledges and honors local cultures, uses, and knowledge.

 Collaboration-Build long-term partnerships and broaden